spdx/spdx-spec/chapters/snippet-information.md

 any text relating to a copyright notice, even if not complete;

-`NONE`, if the file contains no copyright information whatsoever; or
+`NONE`, if the snippet contains no copyright information whatsoever; or

-`NOASSERTION`, if the SPDX document creator has not examined the contents of the actual file or if the SPDX document creator has intentionally provided no information (no meaning should be implied from the absence of an assertion).
+`NOASSERTION`, if the SPDX document creator has not examined the contents of the actual snippet or if the SPDX document creator has intentionally provided no information (no meaning should be implied from the absence of an assertion).

 The metadata for the snippet copyright text field is shown in Table 59.